The structure and the list 3-dynamic coloring of outer-1-planar graphs: Structural Theorem

-If $G$ contains a subgraph $G_i$ (see Fig.\,\ref{structure-1}) such that any hollow (resp.\,solid) vertex in the picture of $G_i$ has the degree in $G$ at least (resp.\,exactly) the number of edges incident with it there, then we say that $G$ \emph{contains} $G_i$.

-For two vertices $v_a,v_b\in V(G)$, saying $G[v_a,v_b]$ \emph{properly contains} $G_i$, we mean that $G[v_a,v_b]$ contains $G_i$ so that neither $v_a$ nor $v_b$ corresponds to a solid vertex or to a marked hollow vertex in the picture of $G_i$, where a marked hollow vertex means a hollow vertex with the degree restriction, i.e, the vertex $y$ in $G_3,G_6,G_7$ and $G_{12}$.
+If $G$ contains a configuration $G_i$ as shown in Fig.\,\ref{structure-1} such that any hollow (resp.\,solid black) vertex has the degree in $G$ at least (resp.\,exactly) the number of edges incident with it there, and any solid grey vertex has the degree in $G$ as marked by Fig.\,\ref{structure-1}, then we say that $G$ \emph{contains} $G_i$.
+For two vertices $v_a,v_b\in V(G)$, saying $G[v_a,v_b]$ \emph{properly contains} $G_i$, we mean that $G[v_a,v_b]$ contains $G_i$ so that neither $v_a$ nor $v_b$ corresponds to a solid black or grey vertex in the picture of $G_i$.